TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

 {% include candid-image.html src="/assets/images/home-assistant/heating-dashboard.png" alt="Heat Pump Dashboard" %}

 I put together a summary dashboard that shows the current state of the system together with recent activity.
 I used sensor cards for the basic temperature sensors.
 I tried something more sophisticated for Power and Flow.
-These are are Mini Graph Cards that each combine 3 sensors on one graph.
+These are [Mini Graph Cards](https://github.com/kalkih/mini-graph-card) that each combine 3 sensors on one graph.
 The Power card shows electricity consumed (blue), heat generated (red) and changes the background shading during a DHW cycle.
 The Flow card shows flow temperature (red), return temperature (green) and flow rate (blue shading).

 I had some fun configuring a gauge card to show system pressure with custom colors for warning and error zones.